Meet Dr. Richardson & Dr. Glenn!

 Dr. Brooke Glenn spent her younger years in Tampa, FL before her family moved to Spartanburg, SC and she learned all about how to bleed orange.
 Many members of her family work in the medical field which helped fan the flame for her to pursue a similar path.
 Both of her parents are registered nurses and her father continues to work as a hospital administrator.
-While her brother continued to carry on family tradition and work as a human anethesiologist, Brooke decided to follow a different road.
+While her brother continued to carry on the family tradition and work as a human anesthesiologist, Brooke decided to follow a different road.

-Several of her extended family members work as veterinarians and in veterinary medicine.
+Several of her extended family members work as veterinarians and veterinary medicine.
 From the age of 9, Brooke spent every break she possibly could working at her family’s animal hospital.
 After spending an entire summer adopting out kittens, cleaning cages and visiting rooms with her family members that were doctors, Brooke knew she wanted her dream of being a veterinarian to become a reality.

-Brooke attended Clemson University for undergrad and after her parents moved to the Wilmington area, she applied and was accepted into NC State’s school of Veterinary Medicine.
+Brooke attended Clemson University for undergrad and after her parents moved to the Wilmington area, she applied and was accepted into NC State’s School of Veterinary Medicine.
 Brooke enjoys both large and small animal practice (she loves cattle!) but focusing on small animal was a better fit for her life goals.
 One area of passion that was developed while in school was reproduction – she says what’s better than helping birth cute fur babies!
 She also enjoys following your puppy or kitten’s from start to finish.

 When Brooke isn’t practicing at Trinity she enjoys spending time with her husband Brad and their two rescue dogs: beagle Pilot and hound dog Riley.
 You can often find her cooking and baking in her kitchen (she’s a Blue Apron addict!) knitting on the couch or practicing her ballroom dance moves.